adrianromano/adrianromano.github.io/_pages/about.md

 In 2017, I obtained a B.S degree in Statistics from the University of Minnesota - Twin Cities.
 I have been taking online courses and certificates ever since then to broaden my knowledge in Data Science.
 Some of the ones I completed include:

 - Data Science Specialization, Johns Hopkins University on Coursera
-- Data Science Microsoft Professional Program, Microsoft on edX
+- Data Science Microsoft Professional Program, Microsoft
 - Python, R, SQL Data Science Bootcamp, Udemy
 - Data Science for Business , IBM
 - Big Data Fundamentals, IBM